Rob (dog)

 Rob (1939 – 18 January 1952) was a Collie dog who in February 1945 was awarded the Dickin Medal, considered to be the animals' Victoria Cross.
 He was alleged to have made over 20 parachute descents during the North African Campaign, serving with the SAS.
-However, in 2006, his actions were revealed as being a possible hoax perpetrated by members of his regiment in order to prevent Rob leaving after his original owners requested his return.
+Basil Bayne, son of Rob's owners, understands that most of the parachute jumps were demonstration jumps.
+The last demonstration jump was planned to take place in Wales.
+Jumps on Active Service are believed to have taken place in Italy.

+Following the accusation that Rob's service was a hoax, the PDSA was contacted by the Baynes to verify the award of the Dickin medal.
+Upon consulting their records, the PDSA verified the award.

 Early life and military service

 Rob was a working dog on a farm in Shropshire until 1942, when his owners, Basil and Heather Bayne, enlisted him as a war dog.
 Assigned to the Special Air Service at the base in Wivenhoe Park, Essex, Rob's official designation was war dog No 471/322.
 He was used as a messenger and a guard dog.

 Dickin Medal

 Rob received his medal in London on 3 February 1945.
 The citation read "For service including 20 parachute jumps while serving with Infantry in North Africa and SAS Regiment in Italy."
-Rob won other medals for bravery, including an RSPCA silver medal.
+Rob won other medals for bravery, including an RSPCA silver medal for Valour.
 The Dickin Medal is often referred to as the animal metaphorical equivalent of the Victoria Cross.